nolansmurro/house-prices-prediction-kaggle-competition/README.md

 | SalePrice      | Integer | The property's sale price in dollars (target variable).|

 ## Executive Summary
-Garage Crafters Inc. embarked on a mission to provide expert garage renovation and construction services to homeowners in Ames, Indiana.
+Garage Crafters Inc. embarked on a focused mission to provide expert garage renovation and construction services to homeowners in Ames, Indiana.
 The primary objectives of this project were to:

 - Build a predictive model that suggested beneficial garage renovations based on the garage's intended use.
 - Evaluate the impact of different types of garage renovations on the estimated property value.